 In 2011 he was awarded the Secretary of Defense Medal for Outstanding Public Service and in 2013 he was awarded the Secretary of Defense Medal for Distinguished Public Service, the highest award from the Secretary available to a non-career civilian.

-Prior to joining the DoD, Lambert spent 20 years working with defense and intelligence firms.
-From 1989 until 2007, Lambert held positions of increasing responsibility at DFI International, a national security consultancy he built with the founder and which he assisted in selling in 2007.
+Prior to joining the DoD, Mr. Lambert spent 20 years working with defense and intelligence firms.
+From 1989 until 2007, Mr. Lambert held positions of increasing responsibility at DFI International, a national security consultancy he built with the founder and which he assisted in selling in 2007.

-Before joining DFI, he worked for the Department of State (USAID) at the American Embassy in New Delhi, India.
+Before joining DFI, Mr. Lambert worked for the US Department of State at the American Embassy in New Delhi.
 Prior to this, he attended graduate school at Jawaharlal Nehru University on a Rotary Graduate Scholarship he received during his senior year at Kansas State University.
 He also worked as an independent journalist in India, Pakistan, and Burma.